archivesunleashed/aut-docs/docs/Spark-Network-Analysis.md

-# Network Analysis in Spark using GraphX
+# Network Analysis and Visualization in Spark using GraphX

 We use the Apache Spark [GraphX API](http://spark.apache.org/graphx/) to calculate graph information within warcbase.
 This can complement analysis done in Gephi.